-- Any child that is injured, marked, or bruised; - Where the child is able to articulate but the explanation is inconsistent or changes; - Any behaviours which give rise to suspicions that a child may have suffered harm (e.g. significant changes in behaviour, demeanour, worrying drawings or play); - Any concerns that a child returning from home may have been receiving inadequate care, suffering or likely to suffer any form of abuse or neglect; - Any significant changes in a child's presentation; - Any hint or disclosure of abuse or neglect by a child or from any other person including disclosures of abuse or neglect perpetrated by adults outside of the family or by other children or young people; - Excessive one-to-one attention beyond the requirements of a staff member's usual role and responsibilities; - Inappropriate behaviour online Inc. the sharing of images/sharing of nudes or semi nudes and keep opinions to yourself as these things may act as barriers to a child who has something sensitive to tell you.
+- Any child that is injured, marked, or bruised. - Where the child is able to articulate but the explanation is inconsistent or changes. - Any behaviours which give rise to suspicions that a child may have suffered harm (e.g. significant changes in behaviour, demeanour, worrying drawings or play). - Any concerns that a child returning from home may have been receiving inadequate care, suffering or likely to suffer any form of abuse or neglect. - Any significant changes in a child's presentation. - Any hint or disclosure of abuse or neglect by a child or from any other person including disclosures of abuse or neglect perpetrated by adults outside of the family or by other children or young people. - Excessive one-to-one attention beyond the requirements of a staff member's usual role and responsibilities. - Inappropriate behaviour online Inc. the sharing of images/sharing of nudes or semi nudes.

-2.1 Listening to Children and Managing 'Disclosures':
+2.18 Listening to Children and Managing 'Disclosures':